md-zaman/kubernetes/Notes.md

     - displays all the details of the pod
     - this is how to debug

-31. How to rembeber the command "kubernetes cheatsheet"
+31. How to remember the command "kubernetes cheatsheet"

 32. kubectl delete pod nginx
     - deletes the pod